iotaisolutions/BMWQuantumChallenge2021/README.md

  In order to highlight the differentiating faetures, while implementing the **Quantum Kernel Alignment Runtime** a compartive study was performed across 3 methodologies (mentioned below) for same problem of processing images from **Surface Crack Detection** dataset (**Kaggle.com**),

- 1. **Classical Convolutional Neural Networks** : With complete dataset of 20k postive  & 20k negative images of 227 x 227 pixels.
+ 1. **Classical Convolutional Neural Networks** (Surface Crack-recognition with CNN & Pytorch.ipynb) : With complete dataset of 20k postive  & 20k negative images of 227 x 227 pixels.
- 1. **Quantum Neural Networks** : Due to Quantum Computing resource restriction and inline with QKA methodology, considered only 100 images of 7 x 7 pixels
+ 1. **Quantum Neural Networks** (Surface_Crack_recognition_with_QNN_&_Pytorch.ipynb) : Due to Quantum Computing resource restriction and inline with QKA methodology, considered only 100 images of 7 x 7 pixels
- 1. **Quantum Kernel Alignment Runtime** for **Quantum Neural Networks** : Due to Quantum Computing resource restriction, considered only 100 images of 7 x 7 pixels
+ 1. **Quantum Kernel Alignment Runtime** for **Quantum Neural Networks** ( Surface Crack-recognition with QNN , QKA & Pytorch.ipynb): Due to Quantum Computing resource restriction, considered only 100 images of 7 x 7 pixels